How to Make A Pentagon Fabric Ball / Easy DIY Baby Gift Idea

 Baby Gift Ideas – Upcycled Sweater Toys

-Do you have a baby on the way, or know someone who does?
-These little toys made from felted wool sweaters or fleece scraps make a fun compliment to any baby gift.
+Do you have a baby on the way or know someone who does?
+These little toys made from felted wool sweaters or fleece scraps make a fun complement to any baby gift.

-If you have been saving your sweater scraps……..this is a great place to upcycle them into a cuddly and cozy baby toy.
+If you have been saving your sweater scraps, this is a great place to upcycle them into a cuddly, cozy baby toy.

 Sweater Balls & Blocks

-These balls are so soft and squishy, just right for those little hands to hold.
-I insert a couple jingle bells inside to add a soft jingle,jingle when the ball is shaken.
+These balls are soft and squishy, just right for little hands to hold.
+I inserted a couple of jingle bells inside to add a soft jingle when the ball is shaken.
 The pattern includes a cute block pattern as well.
-They are really quite easy and fun to sew up.
-They really add charm to a baby gift!
+They are quite easy and fun to sew up.
+They add charm to a baby gift!

 Have fun sewing!